MicrosoftDocs/fabric-docs/docs/real-time-intelligence/manage-monitor-eventhouse.md

         * Create, alter, or delete a function
         * Alter a caching policy, retention policy, or table update policy

 1. Optionally, select one of the tabs at the top of a card to filter its date by time range.
-These tabs allow you to filter by one hour (1 h), one day (1d), one week (7d), one month (30d).
+These tabs allow you to filter by one hour (1 h), one day (1 d), one week (7 d), one month (30 d).

 ### View all databases in an eventhouse